 In the computing area, the individual will gain experience in the day to day operations of facility computing.
 The individual will assist with software and hardware installation and maintenance throughout UREC.
 A long-term project could be assigned for the duration of the internship or practicum.
 This position is only filled for Maymester or Summer semesters.

 In the facility operation area, the individual will gain experience in the day-to-day operations of the UREC facility.
 The individual will assist with facilitating agency-wide emergency protocol training, maintenance issues, facility reservations, and special events.
 A long-term project could be assigned for the duration of the internship or practicum.

-In the fitness and nutrition area, the individual will learn the day-to-day operations of the fitness center and circuit training program.
+In the fitness area, the individual will learn the day-to-day operations of all fitness spaces.
 Responsibilities include assisting with passive education, educational programs, administrative duties, and special events.
-Practicums and interns interested in personal training and other assessment center programs may also be trained to assist with the fitness assessment, nutrition analysis, and personal training sessions.
+Practicums and interns interested in Fitness Assessment and Personal Training may also be trained to assist with these programs.
 A long-term project could be assigned for the duration of the internship or practicum.

 Intramural Sports and Special Events

 In the intramural sports and special events area, the individual will gain knowledge in the day to day operations of an intramural sport program.
 The individual will assist with the programming of traditional and creative activities as well as special events.
 Additionally, the individual will develop leadership skills by helping integrate students socially in a sports setting.